Skip to main content

 Why did you suspend my child from riding the bus?

 The school bus is considered a mobile classroom.
 As such, student behavioral expectations are the same as classroom expectations.
 Factor in traffic, engine & fan noise, and the size of the classroom, and you have a potential catastrophe if the behavioral expectations are not being met.
-The behavioral expectations on the bus are determined based on individual rights of every person on the bus, including the driver, and the collective rights of students as it pertains to SAFETY.
-Anything that jeopardizes the safety of individuals on or around the bus is viewed as serious.
+Any behavior that jeopardizes the safety of individuals on or around the bus is viewed as serious.
 When there is an infraction, a verbal warning is often given to the student for minor offenses.
-More serious safety concerns may result in a phone call to the parent asking for support, or a referral to the school administrator.
+More serious safety concerns may result in a phone call to the parent, or a referral to the school administrator.
 Severe violations that jeopardize the safety of those inside and outside the bus may result in immediate bus and/or school suspension even without prior offenses.
 Our goal is to never deny any student transportation to and from school.
 With that in mind, enforcement of the behavioral policies ensures that the safety of all students (both inside and outside the bus) will remain our number one priority.

 • Parental Responsibility